B2B Market Segmentation Guide

 Behavioral Segmentation

 Behavioral segmentation groups prospects based on their actions, engagement patterns, and interaction history with marketing touchpoints.
-Behavioral segmentation enables dynamic segment assignment as prospects move through the buying process.
+What makes it useful is that segments shift dynamically as prospects move through the buying process, so your targeting stays current rather than reflecting who someone was six months ago.

 Related Terms: